Welcome to Year 5

 The Ancient Greeks

 Our fifth teaching sequence of the year is about the Ancient Greeks where we learn about their culture, beliefs and lives.
 Over our time in Greenacres, we learn about a number of historic periods and this gives us the opportunity to recall these and place them chronologically.
 We create Grecian urns and Greek scandals in art and design and technology interweaving our skills and knowledge as we progress through the teaching sequence.
 In science, we learn about the life cycles of animals and plants through enquiry, observations and experiments.
 Our class read this half term is, 'Famous Artists,' supporting us with writing biographies, newspapers and stories.

 Guide To Greenwich

-Our final theme of the year enables us to look at Maritime towns and make comparisons across Greenwich.
-It also allows us to recall learning on London and our capital city.
+Our final teaching sequence of the year enables us to look at Maritime towns and make comparisons across Greenwich.
+It also allows us to recall learning on London and our capital city from K.S.1.
 We look at the history of these towns and how they have developed overtime and been affected by changes in technology and industry.
-In science we recall and review the learning of the year and apply this.
-Our class read is Clockwork which we use to inspire recounts, reports and poetry.
+In science, we recall and review the learning of the year and apply this.
+Our class read is, 'Clockwork,' which we use to inspire recounts, reports and poetry.